 This blog is the first in a series detailing the roles of each member of a comprehensive care team.
-Read the second post on occupational therapy here.
+Read the second post on occupational therapy, the third on speech-language pathology and the fourth on physical therapy.
 Learn more about the healthcare professionals that are part of a comprehensive care team and how you can put your care team together today.

 More than a movement disorder